The Man Who Never Missed: Plot

-With his weapon and target chosen, Khadaji carefully embarks on a large-scale and careful career of smuggling—a career chosen for its ability to garner large sums of money which Khadaji needs and because it does not necessarily compromise his ethics; Khadaji reasons that as long as he does not transport health-compromising narcotics, his will be victimless crimes.
+With his weapon and target chosen, Khadaji carefully embarks on a large-scale and careful career of smuggling—a career chosen for its ability to garner the large sums of money which Khadaji needs and because it does not necessarily compromise his ethics; Khadaji reasons that as long as he does not transport health-compromising narcotics, his will be victimless crimes.
 His criminal empire grows quickly, and Khadaji devotes his fortunes to combat training with his spetsdōd.
 Eventually, he decides to test his skills against the best living opponents he can find, in real life-or-death situations:

 He considered where he could get such experience.
 There was the Musashi Flex, a loosely-organized band of modern rōnins who travelled around challenging each other; he could try that.
 Or, there was The Maze.
 Such a thing was risky, but it offered a real test.
 Injury was likely, death a possibility in the game known as The Maze; if he could survive that, maybe he would be ready....

 The Musashi Flex would later be the subject of Perry's 2006 novel of the same name.
 The Maze mentioned is a multiple-day unarmed combat tournament set in a ruined city; the last person conscious wins an extremely large monetary prize.
 No rules other than not interfering with the medical robots rescuing a downed contestant, and not bringing any weapons with one into the tournament, are observed.
 Khadaji wins, and is convinced to launch his personal war.

 This he does by buying and fortifying a bar on a recently occupied planet called Greaves.
 Despite being a highly successful smuggler with access to any weapon he needs, he chooses instead to steal several spetsdōds and 10,000 rounds of non-lethal ammunition from a local military garrison so the authorities have a record of exactly how many rounds he has stolen.
 Despite being classified as non-lethal, the stolen ammunition is insidious: it injects a victim with a potent cocktail of drugs that violently locks up every voluntary muscle in the body, inducing total body paralysis for six months.
-The unfortunate soul is unable to move, eat, or speak, and requires expensive round-the-In a calculated campaign against the Confed forces, Khadaji employs strategic guerrilla tactics, targeting troops with stolen weaponry and ammunition.
+The unfortunate soul is unable to move, eat, or speak, and requires expensive round-the-clock Confed care.
+In a calculated campaign against the Confed forces, Khadaji employs strategic guerrilla tactics, targeting troops with stolen weaponry and ammunition.
 Over the span of six months, he successfully incapacitates 2,388 out of the 10,000 garrisoned soldiers, with only a handful of shots missing, a meticulous act he covers up by surreptitiously adding extra rounds to the stolen ammo.